-Being a student organization at Illinois Tech is a privilege, not a right, just as being a member of such an organization is a privilege and not a right.
-Accordingly, student organizations must apply for and maintain university recognition with the Office of Campus Life.
+Student organizations must apply for and maintain university recognition with the Office of Campus Life.
 Staff members will work with individuals to form a new student organization and/or register a current one.
-Organizations in the formation stage will be assigned a liaison in the Office of Campus Life and are required to meet with their liaison prior to arranging a meeting with SGA ( sga.iit.edu).
-After the potential new organization is pre-approved during an SGA Senate meeting, the new organization will create a constitution with the help of Campus Life staff members.
-Once the constitution has been approved by the Office of Campus Life, the organization will complete the formal recognition form.
+Organizations in the formation stage will be assigned a liaison in the Office of Campus Life and are required to meet with their liaison prior to arranging a meeting with SGA (sga.iit.edu).
+After the potential new organization is pre-approved during a Student Government Association Senate meeting, the new organization will create a constitution with the help of Campus Life staff members.
+Once the constitution has been approved by the Office of Campus Life, the organization will complete the formal recognition form located on HawkLink.
 The Office of Campus Life reserves the right, in its sole discretion, to withhold recognition from those prospective organizations whose purpose is deemed to be in conflict with the institutional mission or operation of Illinois Tech.

-- Submit a listing of all officers and the faculty/staff advisor(s) for the organization.
+- Submit a list of all officers and the faculty/staff advisor(s) for the organization.
 All organizations must have a faculty or staff advisor in order to achieve or maintain recognition.

 - Remain in good standing with the Office of Campus Life; organization status is evaluated by professional staff in areas of finance, behavior, academics and judicial affairs.

-Officers and executive board members of organizations must be regularly enrolled full-time students in good academic standing.
+Officers and executive board members of organizations must be regularly enrolled students in good academic and judicial standing.
 General membership must generally be open to all full-time and part-time students.

 The Student Activities Fund (SAF) is derived from the student activity fee paid by each student taking classes on the Mies, Rice, and Moffett campuses.
 The SAF exists to support the operations and programming efforts of student organizations.
 Finance Board, an appointed committee of SGA, is charged with allocating and distributing money in the SAF among student organizations.
 Any recognized and registered organization may apply to Finance Board for financial support.
+Any programs, property, equipment, and supplies purchased through the SAF must be accessible and available to all students.
 Throughout the year, Finance Board conducts workshops to help organizations understand the policies and procedures for receiving funding from the SAF.
-Recognized organizations in good standing may apply and receive funding according to Finance Board Guidelines, which can be found under the Finance Board tab at sga.iit.edu.
+Recognized organizations in good standing may apply for and receive funding according to Finance Board Guidelines, which can be found under the Finance Board tab at sga.iit.edu.

 D. Organization Property